pixee/docs/docs/configuring.md

 ## Configuring automatic assignment

-To automatically assign **reviewers** to Pixeebot PRs, consider [setting up a `CODEOWNERS` file](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).
+To automatically assign **reviewers** to Pixee PRs, consider [setting up a `CODEOWNERS` file](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).

-To automatically assign **users** to Pixeebot PRs, consider creating a GitHub action.
-Below is an example action that will assign all Pixeebot PRs to the user Octocat:
+To automatically assign **users** to Pixee PRs, consider creating a GitHub action.
+Below is an example action that will assign all Pixee PRs to the user Octocat:

 ```yaml
 on: